Trần Ngọc Châu: In Kiến Hòa Province

 Châu served as the province chief (governor) of Kiến Hòa Province in the Mekong Delta south of Saigon, 1962–1963 and 1964–1965.
 Châu had focused "his efforts to devise programs to beat the communists at their own game", in the description of journalist Zalin Grant.
 At the time Kiến Hòa Province was considered "one of the most communist-dominated" in South Vietnam.
 In the event, his efforts netted surprising results.
 Châu's innovative methods and practices proved able to win over the hearts and minds of the people, eventually turning the tide against Viet Cong activity in Kiến Hòa.

 "Give me a budget that equals the cost of only one American helicopter", Châu would say, "and I'll give you a pacified province.
 With that much money I can raise the standard of living of the rice farmers, and government officials in the province can be paid enough so that they won't think it necessary to steal."Cf., O'Donnell (2001) pp. 219–223 in Kiến Hòa: Châu's personal involvement in the selection and training of small teams (221), interviewing villagers, complaint-and-action techniques to weed out abusive officials, social-economic projects to improve farming, schools, and health (221–222, 223).

 From his own experiences with guerrilla tactics and strategy, and drawing on his recent investigations of the Civil Guard, Châu developed a novel blend of procedures for counterinsurgency warfare.
-President Diệm encouraged and supported his experimental approaches to pacification teams and his efforts to implement them in the field.
+Diệm encouraged and supported his experimental approaches to pacification teams and his efforts to implement them in the field.

 In Kiến Hòa Province, Châu began to personally train several different kinds of civil-military teams in the skills needed to put the procedures into practice.
 The purpose of the teams was to first identify and then combat those communist party cadres in the villages who provided civil support for the armed guerrillas in the countryside.
 The party apparatus of civilian cadres thus facilitated 'the water' in which the "Viet Cong fish" could swim.
 Châu's teams were instructed how to learn from villagers about the details and identities of their security concerns, and then to work to turn the allegiance or to neutralize the communist party apparatus, which harbored the VC fighters.
 These quasi-civilian networks, which could be urban as well as rural, were called by counterinsurgency analysts the Viet Cong Infrastructure (VCI), which formed a "shadow government" in South Vietnam.

 When working as an instructor of the Civil Guard, Châu's innovations had already drawn the interest of several high-level American military officers.
 Among the first to visit him here in Kiến Hòa was the counterinsurgency expert, Colonel Edward Lansdale."
 Later General Westmoreland, commander of MACV, came to listen to Châu's views, but without positive result.
 Eventually, CIA officer Stewart Methven began working directly with Châu.
 Pacification methods were adopted by CIA Saigon station chief Peer De Silva, and supported by his superior William Colby who then led CIA's Far East Division.